U210709718/U210709718/README.md

 * 🛠 Skills and languages :
-Java , Python , HTML , Linux
+   languages : Java , Python , C++
+  Other skills : HTML , Linux

 * 📫 You can reach me through out :